 Exotic Eye Designs: All Geass users have their pupils change into a bird-shaped sigil.
 Those that fall into the command of a Geass have their sclearas highlighted with the color of the Geass itself.

-Expy: Every major character looks like or has a personality similar to a character from Evangelion or the Gundam meta series.
+Expy: Several characters look like or have a personality similar to characters from the Gundam meta series or from previous CLAMP works.
 Sometimes, these overlap.

 Lelouch resembles TRC Kamui, especially in the CLAMP artwork.